 If you are a member of staff and are able to continue to work from home, please do so if you are well enough to do so.
 If you are not well enough, please contact firstname.lastname@example.org

-I'm a student.
-What is happening with teaching, examinations and assessments?
+I'm a current student.
+What is happened with teaching, examinations and assessments for the end of the 2019/20 academic year?

-All teaching is now happening online and all exams have been converted into assessments that can be conducted virtually.
+Teaching was happening online and all exams were converted into assessments that can be conducted virtually.
 An assessment extension of two weeks has been issued to students for any assignments due after 18 March 2020 and due in before the end of the normal May assessment period.

-Exams will not be happening in the normal May assessment period.
+Exams did not be happen in the normal May assessment period.

 I am a student and I have been ill with coronavirus symptoms or have had caring responsibilities linked to coronavirus.
 Do I need evidence to submit with an extenuating circumstances application?